EIP-8151 - ECDSA Authority Deactivation Aware ecRecover

 Abstract

-This EIP modifies the ecRecover precompile at address 0x0000000000000000000000000000000000000001 to respect EIP-7851 key deactivation.
-After performing ECDSA public key recovery, the precompile checks whether the recovered address has a deactivated private key.
+This EIP modifies the ecRecover precompile at address 0x0000000000000000000000000000000000000001 to respect EIP-7851 ECDSA authority deactivation.
+After performing ECDSA public key recovery, the precompile checks whether the recovered address has deactivated ECDSA authority.
 If so, it returns 32 zero bytes (the existing failure sentinel of ecRecover) instead of the recovered address.

 Motivation

-EIP-7851 enables delegated EOAs (per EIP-7702) to deactivate their private keys, preventing those keys from authorizing transactions or new delegation authorizations.
+EIP-7851 enables delegated EOAs (per EIP-7702) to deactivate their ECDSA authority, preventing that authority from signing transactions or new delegation authorizations.
 However, the ecRecover precompile is currently a pure cryptographic function with no awareness of account state.
-Even after an EOA's key is deactivated, on-chain signature verification through ecRecover continues to succeed for that key.
+Even after an EOA's ECDSA authority is deactivated, on-chain signature verification through ecRecover continues to succeed for that authority.
 This affects contracts that rely on ecRecover for signature-based authorization, such as ERC-20 contracts implementing permit (ERC-2612).
 Since many such contracts are immutable and cannot be updated to add deactivation checks, modifying ecRecover at the protocol level is a practical path.

 Specification